FeherBalazs/self_driving_train/README.md

-# self_driving_train

-It is a proof of concept solution for self-driving trains.
-For this proof of concept I will use a toy train set.
-The toy train will use image recognition to recognize signals along the train track, and will automatically react to those signals (slowing down, stopping, starting, and accelerating).
-I will use a raspberry pi mounted to the train to feed images to an amazon aws gpu instance.
-A deep convolutional neural net will be implemented for the image recognition.
-Training images will be hand labelled.
-The network will predict if there is a stop sign on the image seen, and also the distance from the stop sign.
-The raspberry pi will use this information to stop the train, or to start it again if the stop sign disappears.
+## Synopsis

+This project is about building a proof of concept solution that uses a blackberry pi and its camera module to recognise images (signals along the train track), and to use it to control the behaviour of a toy train set.

+## Installation

+Requirements:

+* Python 2.7
+* Keras 1.0.4

+For collecting training images for classification camera_non_stop_image_collect.py and camera_stop_image_collect.py should be installed to the raspberry pi.

+* copy to raspberry: e.g.: scp camera_stop_image_collect.py pi@192.168.0.27:Documents/Train
+* copy from raspberry: e.g.: scp pi@192.168.0.27:Documents/Train/data/image* .data
+* run the program for image collection on the pi: python camera_non_stop_image_collect.py

+## License

+MIT